 Respond To The Concern

 Sales reps’ responses should be crisp, informed, but not over-rehearsed.
 A few sure-fire ways to appear ingenuine (or worse, incompetent) are winging it or, conversely, launching into autopilot, reciting the same lines you’ve used thousands of times before.
 Customers sense when reps disengage and begin using an autopilot voice, so give them the courtesy of staying present in the conversation while responding to substantive concerns.

 Responding to a concern is the most difficult step of the A-R-C method.
 To improve sales reps’ ability to respond to concerns quickly and precisely, practice addressing their least-favorite objections, and continue to practice until they are comfortable with anything a potential client might bring up.

 The best way to circumvent either of these pitfalls is to invest in a knowledge management solution that allows sales reps to easily locate the information they need, in the moment they need it.
-Be sure the KMS you choose includes a Q&A search engine.
+Be sure the knowledge sharing platform you choose includes a Q&A search engine.
 This will allow sales reps to build a knowledge base of frequently asked questions, so that the questions reps encounter from customers on a regular basis can be answered immediately.
-With this tool, sales reps can tailor their responses to every individual concern, giving the customer a sense of sincerity and resourcefulness.
+With this tool, sales reps can tailor their responses to specific sales objections, giving the customer a sense of sincerity and resourcefulness.

 Close That Part Of The Conversation

 Do not dwell on a concern.
 Acknowledge, respond, and move on.
 Waiting for the customer to give the green light will exude a lack of confidence.
 Have faith in your ability to efficiently resolve the problem at hand and quickly move the conversation in a more positive direction.